Partial differential equations to determine elasto-plastic stress-strain behavior from measured kinematic fields: Introduction

 \section{Introduction}

-The rapid increase in the availability and quality of full-field deformation measurements has created a major imbalance in the available strain and stress data.
-Full two- or three-dimensional deformation fields can be obtained by digital image or volume correlation analyses \cite{Pan2009,Kang2005,Yan2015}, benefiting from tomographic imaging techniques where needed \cite{Lenoir2007,Roux2008,Tudisco2015}.
-However, force or stress measurements are largely restricted to measurements using load cells, \textit{in-situ} stress transducers \cite{Harris1994}, photoelasticity approaches \cite{Ramesh2000} or destructive measurements \cite{Vermeij2018}.
+The rapid increase in availability and quality of full-field kinematic data from experiment has created a major imbalance between the available strain and stress information.
+Full two- or three-dimensional strain fields can be obtained by digital image correlation (DIC) or digital volume correlation \cite{Pan2009,Kang2005,Yan2015}, benefiting from tomographic imaging techniques where needed \cite{Lenoir2007,Roux2008,Tudisco2015}.
+However, force or stress measurements are largely restricted to load cells, \textit{in-situ} stress transducers \cite{Harris1994}, photoelasticity approaches \cite{Ramesh2000}, or destructive measurements \cite{Vermeij2018}.
 This poses major limitations in the analysis of heterogeneous deformations, as in the case of necking, shear band formation, or high strain-rate deformation.
-The deformation itself provides only limited insights regarding material behavior or properties, whereas knowing both the strain and the corresponding stress fields would determine the constitutive relations that fully define the mechanical response.
+The kinematics of the deformation provides only limited insights regarding material behavior or properties, whereas knowing both the strain and the corresponding stress fields would determine the constitutive relations that fully define the mechanical response.